 The project, first proposed in 2004, has long been the subject of debate and controversy.
 Because of that, it failed to get off the ground in its first go-around over 10 years ago.
 But now, the development company, CLG Enterprises, is proposing this troubled project yet again.

-At any time, you can contact the project planner, Russell Brady, at (951) 955–3025, or firstname.lastname@example.org, or email the 4th District representative, V. Manuel Perez at email@example.com, and explain why you value Joshua Tree National Park’s dark skies and clean air, and the pristine desert and wildlife habitat provided by the park’s south entrance and the Shavers Valley.
+At any time and no matter where you live, you can contact the project planner, Russell Brady, at (951) 955–3025, or [email protected], or email the 4th District representative, V. Manuel Perez at [email protected], and explain why you value Joshua Tree National Park’s dark skies and clean air, and the pristine desert and wildlife habitat provided by the park’s south entrance and the Shavers Valley.

 - Around 5,000 acres of prime desert tortoise habitat will be lost.

 - Habitat on the park’s southern boundary will be physically damaged.